-Updated versions of Setup Utility (BIOS) might be available on the HP website.
+Updated versions of the BIOS might be available on the HP website.
 Most BIOS updates on the HP website are packaged in compressed files called SoftPaqs.

 Some download packages contain a file named Readme.txt, which contains information regarding installing and troubleshooting the file.